What Is Personally Identifiable Information (PII)?

 7. From Unethical Hackers

-Hackers can use spyware, viruses, backdoors, social engineering, or other methods to steal PII from individuals, companies, governments, and other organizations.
+Hackers use methods like spyware, viruses, backdoors, and social engineering to steal PII from individuals, businesses, governments, and other organizations.
+Cyberattacks targeting sensitive data can result in significant security breaches and identity theft.

 What Is PII used for?